 Dogs are our best friends, offering unconditional love, promoting an active lifestyle, and meaningful companionship.
-Naturally, we want to protect our pets in any way possible, especially when it comes to preventing disease and illness.
-Our dog health guide answers all of your dog health questions and covers preventative measures you can take to protect your pet.
+Naturally, we want to protect our pets in any way possible, especially when it comes to disease and illness prevention.
+Our dog health guide answers all of your dog health questions and covers preventative measures to protect your pet.

 What are the Most Common Dog Diseases?

 Several common diseases can afflict dogs and shorten their lifespans.
 However, many of these illnesses are preventable and can be avoided with routine care and checkups.

 Dogs with anemia have an inadequate number of red blood cells.
 As a result, a dog's body is unable to deliver enough oxygen to all the tissues.